ktoso/rx-wiki/What's-different-in-2.0.md

 ### When to use Observable

   - You have a flow of no more than 1000 elements at its longest: i.e., you have so few elements over time that there is practically no chance for OOME in your application.
   - You deal with GUI events such as mouse moves or touch events: these can rarely be backpressured reasonably and aren't that frequent.
-You may be able to handle a element frequency of 1000 Hz or less with Observable but consider using sampling/debouncing anyway.
+You may be able to handle an element frequency of 1000 Hz or less with Observable but consider using sampling/debouncing anyway.
   - Your flow is essentially synchronous but your platform doesn't support Java Streams or you miss features from it.
 Using `Observable` has lower overhead in general than `Flowable`. *(You could also consider IxJava which is optimized for Iterable flows supporting Java 6+)*.

 ### When to use Flowable

   - Dealing with 10k+ of elements that are generated in some fashion somewhere and thus the chain can tell the source to limit the amount it generates.
   - Reading (parsing) files from disk is inherently blocking and pull-based which works well with backpressure as you control, for example, how many lines you read from this for a specified request amount).
-  - Reading from database through JDBC is also blocking and pull-based and is controlled by you by calling `ResultSet.next()` for likely each downstream request.
+  - Reading from a database through JDBC is also blocking and pull-based and is controlled by you by calling `ResultSet.next()` for likely each downstream request.
   - Network (Streaming) IO where either the network helps or the protocol used supports requesting some logical amount.
-  - Many blocking and/or pull based data sources which may eventually get a non-blocking reactive API/driver in the future.
+  - Many blocking and/or pull-based data sources which may eventually get a non-blocking reactive API/driver in the future.

 # Single